fadelights/birthday-problem/README.md

 1. The `parallel` command-line tool
 2. The Python `numba` library

-The table below displays a summary of which tool is used where.
+The table below displays a summary of where each tool is used.

 |                  | `parallel`         | `numba`            |
 |------------------|--------------------|--------------------|